John Milkovich: Political history

 Milkovich ran for Louisiana's 4th congressional district in 2002, losing in a landslide to Republican incumbent Jim McCrery.

 In 2015, Milkovich announced he would run for the 38th district of the Louisiana State Senate, vacated by term-limited Republican Sherri Smith Buffington.
 After failing to win a majority in the first round, Milkovich defeated state representative Richie Burford in the runoff with 52% of the vote.

 Milkovich was defeated in his bid for a second term in 2019 by Republican Barry Milligan, who won a majority in the first round.

 Comments on vaccines

 On April 29, 2019, during a vote on Senator Regina Barrow's legislation to expand a state immunization database, Milkovich caused controversy by repeating unscientific and debunked claims about vaccinations and autism.
 Among other things, Milkovich claimed that "tissue from aborted babies is now used in vaccines" and that "autism did not exist" when he and another senator were growing up, both of which have been repeatedly proven false.
 Although no lawmaker responded to Milkovich on the Senate floor, U.S. Senator Bill Cassidy, a medical doctor, later called Milkovich's comments "fake news."

+Comments on 2020 Presidential Election

+John Milkovich has repeatedly denied the results of the 2020 Presidential Election.
+Milkovich has echoed the disproven claims made by Presidential Trump that he won the election, despite nearly every judicial body that heard the claims ruling that there was not election determinative fraud.